 “The unique context in which you will have to lead your business”

 Let me break that down for you small business leaders

-Generally, the unique context in which you have to lead your business is determined by two factors.
+I go really deep into your unique leadership context in this post but generally, the unique context in which you have to lead your business is determined by two factors.

 1. the external market/industry/niche context impacting all small businesses; and